| 6. The urgent need for

 terrain models – among others – into predictive models

+for biodiversity.
 A growing international cooperative effort of conservation organizations,

 research agencies, and scientific institutions – the Conservation